-- 3.1.1 If an operator intends to carry out a (series of) non-scheduled flight(s) in transit across, or making non-traffic stops in, the territory of the Cayman Islands, it is not necessary for the operator to obtain prior permission. - 3.1.2 If an operator intends to perform a (series of) non-scheduled flight(s) into the Cayman Islands for the purpose of taking on or discharging passengers, cargo or mail, it is necessary for the operator to apply to the:
+- 3.1.1 If an operator intends to carry out a (series of) non-scheduled flight(s) in transit across, or making non-traffic stops in, the territory of the Cayman Islands, it is not necessary for the operator to obtain prior permission from the Director General of Civil Aviation however slot approval is required from the Cayman Islands Airport Authority via your nominated ground handler.
+Please refer to GEN 1.4-1 or AD 2-20 Local traffic regulations - 3.1.2 If an operator intends to perform a (series of) non-scheduled flight(s) into the Cayman Islands for the purpose of taking on or discharging passengers, cargo or mail, it is necessary for the operator to apply to the:

 Director General of Civil Aviation, 205 Owen Roberts Drive, P.O.
-Box 10277, Grand Cayman KY1-1003, Cayman Islands, for permission to carry out such operations not less than twenty-four hours in advance of the intended landing.
+Box 10277, Grand Cayman KY1-1003, Cayman Islands,